 When we are in direct contact we can address the problem quickly often by explaining and/or apologising and if the complaint is justified, we will send a voucher to welcome you back to try us again.
 We also encourage you to raise any complaints about food, service, price or comfort when you are dining with us.
 Please just ask to see the Duty Manager who will always try to address any issues or complaints by offering an alternative dish, providing a refund or offering a free drink to say sorry.
 And if the Duty Manager can’t resolve your complaint or you are not satisfied, we have a dedicated customer service team you can contact via our website jprestaurants.com who will respond without delay.
 Contact details are on tent cards on every table and our websites.

 We still think that the proof of the pudding is in the eating.
 The way to find the best restaurants in Jersey, Channel Islands is to look for a busy restaurant – and book early on busy nights.
 Or ask for recommendations from people whose opinion you value.
-There are plenty of great places to eat out in the Island.
+There are plenty of great places to eat out in the Island of Jersey.